 1) Educate yourself about addiction and recovery

-By learning as much as possible about addiction, you’ll empower yourself to make better decisions regarding your boyfriend’s drug abuse, and you’ll also be able to help provide him with information when he’s ready to engage with treatment.
+By learning as much as possible about addiction, like learning why people get addicted to drugs in the first place, you’ll empower yourself to make better decisions regarding your boyfriend’s drug abuse, and you’ll also be able to help provide him with information when he’s ready to engage with treatment.

 If you have no idea where to start, here are some ideas for basic research: